Build log: Digi stilts

 I then tightened the bungee cord ends at the top bolt for the chin support, inbetween some washers, and instead of making a knot, i used zipties to fasten them into a loop.

-FEEDBACK ADJUSTMENT: The ABS plates for my calves were later inverted to be placed on my shins instead (the picture shows it on the calves).
+Note: The ABS plates for my calves were later inverted to be placed on my shins instead (the picture shows it on the calves).
 A layer of 5mm eva foam was added to the abs plates for comfort.

 Feedback adjustments that were made after initial tests and extensive use: